jrenaud90/TidalPy/README.md

 * Open a terminal/shell and navigate to the TidalPy directory.
 * Ensure you have pytest installed (`pip install pytest`).
 * Simply type `pytest` and hit enter.
 Pytest will automatically look for all test cases in the `/Tests/` directory and run them.
-    * Note that multiple warnings for `invalid escape sequence` for the `burnman` package may show up.
-You can ignore these or tell pytest to ignore them using the flag: `pytest -W ignore::DeprecationWarning`
+    * Note that multiple warnings may show while you are running tests.
+These are likely normal warnings and are expected.
+TidalPy will try to raise an `Exception` (which `pytest` should catch automatically) when there is a serious problem.

 ## License Information
 You are welcome to make a copy/fork of TidalPy and make modifications assuming the following conditions are met: